How to Set (and Achieve!) Goals

 Make it Clear

 Be specific – it’s not enough to say you want to get good grades all year.
 Instead, decide you’ll aim for a 4.0, no grade lower than a B, or any other clear goal.
 Plans that are too vague don’t give you anything concrete to aim for.
+This will ensure realistic and reachable progress.

 Figure Out What’s Realistic